What is Probate Fraud Litigation?

 The judge can determine that Fraud took place only if he or she hears the proper evidence.
 You must provide the judge evidence in the form of documents and testimony.
 Gathering this evidence requires depositions, expert witnesses such as accountants, interrogatories, witness interviews, subpoenaed documents and evidence presented following the Rules of Evidence and subject to objections by the accused’s attorney.
 Our experienced Estate Litigation Attorney will walk you through every step of this complicated journey.

-Examples of Probate Fraud Litigation
+Examples of Probate Fraud in Vancouver

 Probate Litigation takes place during this process if one of the following situations exist.